-Sometimes there may be a possible family link (inherited).
+Sometimes there may be a possible family (inherited) link that increases your risk.
 The risk of prostate cancer is higher if you have:

 - either a father or brother who had prostate cancer the risk is greater if they were diagnosed under the age of 60 - 2 or more close relatives (father, brother, grandfather, half-brother, uncle) on the same side of the family who had prostate cancer - a mother who had breast cancer - inherited certain cancer gene changes (mutations).